Australian Centre for Christianity and Culture: History of the Site

 The land on which the Centre is located is Ngunnawal country, and the Centre acknowledges the Ngunnawal as the traditional custodians.
 Following European settlement, it became known as Rottenberry Hill, after George Rottenberry, an early settler.

 The American architect Walter Burley Griffin’s design for the new, planned city of Canberra was accepted in 1912.
 Griffin’s design included sites for national cathedrals or churches for each of the main Christian denominations.
 The Church of England (as the Anglican Church was then called) site was Rottenberry Hill.

 It was dedicated by the acting Primate, Charles Riley, the Archbishop of Perth on Sunday 8 May 1927 for use as a national cathedral: the National Library of Australia holds the Mildenhall Collection of photographs of early Canberra, including one of the dedication.
 The following day, the Duke of York inaugurated the new national capital.
 That afternoon a RAAF plane crash-landed on Rattonbury Hill, with the pilot subsequently dying of his injuries.

 Section 9 of the Australian Constitution requires that all land within the Seat of Government (now the Australian Capital Territory) be held by way of a leasehold interest.
 The terms of the original leases in the Federal Capital Territory (as the ACT was known until 1938) required that work be commenced on building within two years.
 Prompted by Lewis Radford, the Bishop of Goulburn (which included the FCT), the Church’s General Synod Canberra Committee held an open competition for the design of a cathedral and associated buildings.
 That competition was won by Harold Crone.

 Radford’s successor Ernest Burgmann, who renamed the diocese ‘Canberra and Goulburn’ in 1950, was less enthusiastic about a national cathedral.
 He established St Mark’s Library (now St Mark’s National Theological Centre) on the Rottenberry Hill site in 1957.
 By this time Burgmann’s idea for the site had developed into a collegiate church, on the model of Westminster Abbey.

 Little real progress occurred, and a successor bishop, Cecil Warren sought approval from General Synod in 1981 for a national ‘Great Church’ to be completed in time for the Australian Bicentenary in 1988.
 This proposal was badly received, and reduced to just ‘a national project’.

 The site was finally developed following a change of direction, led by the then bishop, George Browning, the Governor-General, William Deane and the Indigenous leader Lowitja O'Donoghue.

 The Vision and pillars

 The Centre's vision is to be the interface between Christianity, Australian society, culture and indigenous peoples.
-It's tagline is "Wisdom for the Common Good."
+Its tagline is "Wisdom for the Common Good."

 The Centre operates under four pillars: